Pistonite/vmsetup/src/windows/visual-studio.md

 ```
 Then restart powershell
 :::

+After installing the extension.
+We will create a custom wrapper that loads visual studio vars when needed.

-Then `notepad $Profile` and add
+Run `notepad $Profile` and add
 ```
+# Wrapper for loading Visual Studio vars on demand
+# because it's slow
+function Import-VisualStudioVarsIfNeeded {
+    Get-Command cl.exe -ErrorAction SilentlyContinue | Out-Null
+    if ($?) {
+        return
+    }
     Import-VisualStudioVars 2022 amd64
+}
 ```
 :::tip
 Change `2022` and `amd64` to your VS version and OS arch